guillaumecherel/monapmc/README.md

 Stats Comp Test Cases

-:   A table whith the same colums as Stats Comp LHS, each row corresponding to a
+:   For each test case and each value of `varRunTime`, we run 10 replications and compute
-    different test case and `varRunTime` value.
+    the run time ratio mean and standard deviation.

 :   Def: Haskell

 Fig Comp Test Cases

-:   Time ratio vs `sqrt(varRunTime)/meanRunTime` for each replication of each
+:   Mean time ratio vs `sqrt(varRunTime)/meanRunTime` for each test case,
-    test case.
+    computed over 10 replications for each.
+Error bars give the standard deviation.
 :   Def: Gnuplot

 In what setting is MonAPMC's parallelism scheme actually an advantage?
 Are these